DHS-Computer-Science/uva-hspc-practice-2012-07-LordMilton/README.md

 ### Input
 The first line of input is the number of test cases that follow.
-Each test case starts with an integer N (1 ≤ N ≤ 100) on a line by itself representing the number of intersections.
-Then there will be a single line with two integers, X and Y (1 ≤ X, Y ≤ N ), separated by a single space, indicating the numbers of the start (X) and end (Y ) intersections.
-There will always be a path from the starting intersection to the ending intersection.
-Then the input will contain a single line with an integer M (0 ≤ M ≤ 5000), indicating the number of directed paths.
-M lines will follow, each containing three values separated by spaces: the start intersection A, the end intersection B, and the likelihood represented as a floating point number (0.000 < P ≤ 1.000) that a path is safe–there is no wolf on that path.
-There can be multiple paths between the same two intersections.

-### Output
-The first line of input is the number of test cases that follow.
 Each test case begins with a line containing integers M , N , and P : the field’s width, its height (both measured in “steps”), and the number of players, respectively (M, N, P < 10).
 The next P lines contain space-separated values, starting with